Please support our current campaigns

 Mobirise Website Builder

-Thank you to everyone who came out to visit the Slender Tree-ferns and Cool Temperate Rainforest for the Slender Sundays in April.
-We would also like to thank all of you who joined our successful letter writing campaign.
+Thank you to everyone who came out to visit the Slender Tree-ferns and Cool Temperate Rainforest for the Slender Sundays in April 2024.

 Council were flooded with letters, prompting a statement on their website and a visit by councillors, staff and the CEO.
 Your letters of support have been effective in showing all levels of government that the community expects protection of our critically endangered species.